pramudyaws/nest-restaurant/README.md

 After running the project, visit `http://localhost:{PORT}/api-docs/v1` to see the Swagger API Documentation.
 > **Note:** Replace `{PORT}` with the actual port number defined in your `.env` file.

+## Socket.IO in Postman

+Check WebSocket connection in Postman by creating new Postman Socket.IO.
+After creating new Socket.IO, change URL to `ws://localhost:{gateway-port}?userId={user-id}`, add `notification` "Events", turn on "Listen", and hit "Connect" button.
+After creating an order by some userId, Postman Socket.IO will show new notification response in realtime.
+> Current gateway-port is 3001.
+Check `notification.gateway.ts` to change the gateway port.

 ## Technologies

 - **Typescript**: Backend programming language